 - TE: ≤90 msec; TR: ≥3000 msec - Slice thickness: ≤4mm, no gap.
-Locations should match or be similar to those used for T2W and DCE - FOV: 16-22 cm - In plane dimension: ≤2.5mm phase and frequency
+Imaging planes should match or be similar to those used for T2W and DCE - FOV: 16-22 cm - In plane dimension: ≤2.5mm phase and frequency

-For ADC maps, if only two b-values can be acquired due to time or scanner constraints, it is preferred that the lowest b-value should be set at 50-100 sec/mm2 and the highest should be 800-1000 sec/mm2.
-Additional b-values between 100 and 1000 may provide more accurate ADC calculations and estimations of extrapolated high b-value images (\geq 1400 sec/mm2).
+For ADC maps, if only two b-values can be acquired due to time or scanner constraints, it is recommended to use one low b-value set at o-100 sec/mm2 (preferably 50-100 sec/mm2) and one intermediate b-value set at 800-1000 sec/mm2.
+The maximum b-value used to calculate ADC is recommended to be <1,000 sec/mm2 to avoid diffusion kurtosis effect that have been described at higher b-values.
+Nonetheless, a high b-value (≥1,400 sec/mm2) image set is also mandatory and preferably should be obtained from a separate acquisition or calculated from the low and intermediate b-value images.
+Additional b-values between 100 and 1000 may provide more accurate ADC calculations and estimations of calculated high b-value images (>1400 sec/mm2).